 Instructions

-In a large Dutch oven or pot, add 1 pound bacon and cook over medium-high heat.
-Transfer the cooked bacon to a plate lined with a paper towel.
-Leave 2 tablespoons of the bacon grease in the pot to cook the onions and jalapeños.
+In a large Dutch oven or pot, add 1 pound chopped bacon and cook over medium-high heat.
+Remove most of the bacon grease, but leave 2 tablespoons of the bacon grease in the pot to cook the onions and jalapeños.

-Add 4 to 6 jalapeno peppers, and 1/2 cup onion, to the pot and cook for about 3 to 4 minutes or until tender.
+Add 4 to 6 diced jalapeno peppers and 1/2 cup diced onion to the pot and cook for about 3 to 4 minutes or until tender.

-Stir in 2 teaspoons garlic and cook an additional 30 seconds.
+Stir in 2 teaspoons minced garlic and cook an additional 30 seconds.

 Add ½ cup all-purpose flour and stir to create a paste.